Bulldog boys fall short, short-handed girls drop fifth of season

 The leading scorer and only player in double figures for the Bulldogs was Nickie Todd with 10 followed by Carleigh Pszanka with nine.

-With about a week before their next game, the girls have a lot they will need to work on in practice.
+With about a week before their next game, Land said the girls have a lot they will need to work on in practice.

 “We’re going to really mix it up in practice and our intensity has to improve,” Land said.
 “Defensively, we have so much going on that’s wrong.”